lennartabeln/PotionGamesX/README.md

 # PotionGames

-> A Minecraft Minigames Plugin for Bukkit Servers!
+> A Minecraft minigames plugin for PaperMC servers!

 PotionGames is a minigames plugin that works like SurvivalGames but with potions and effects!